 The structure of the Master's Programme in Economics is highly systematic serving well students who wish to graduate in two years.
 In addition to core courses, the programme includes field courses in economics, as well as optional courses from different fields.

-You can take economics courses from each of the three Helsinki Graduate School of Economics (Helsinki GSE) universities: University of Helsinki, Aalto University and Hanken School of Economics.
-The Helsinki GSE unit offers the most extensive selection of economics courses in Finland.
+You can take economics courses from each of the three Helsinki Graduate School of Economics (

 Do you wonder what it is like to study at the University of Helsinki?
 How is student life or housing in the City of Helsinki?
-You can chat directly with our students Anniina and Eleni or other University of Helsinki students on our chat platform.
-The student blog posts on the chat platform are also a great way to get an overview of student life in Helsinki.
+You can chat directly with our student

-The teaching officially starts on 1 September 2025, but you should participate in the orientation activities (Orientation week 26–29 Aug 2025) for the new students already before the classes begin.
+The teaching starts officially on 31 August 2026, but you should participate in the orientation activities (Orientation week 25–28 Aug 2026) for the new students already before the classes begin.
 You will be assigned to a tutor group led by a senior student, or student tutor.
 You will learn more about studying in our programme and get support with administrative matters.
 This will make it easier for you to start your studies and life in Helsinki.

 If you have questions regarding the content of the programme, courses or studies, please contact us: